2.1 - Release high-value datasets and enable data-driven innovation

 Data Sharing and Release Legislation

 On 4 July 2018, the Minister Assisting the Prime Minister for Digital Transformation released an issues paper on the development of the Data Sharing and Release Act for public comment.
-The Government is also seeking expressions-of-interest for membership to the National Data Advisory Council (see commitment 2.2 below).
+The Government also sought expressions-of-interest for membership to the National Data Advisory Council (see commitment 2.2 below).

 GovHack is a community led event that has grown since 2009 to cover 36 locations across Australia and is supported by numerous sponsors from Government and industry, in particular the Digital Transformation Agency.
 GovHack events continue to be supported by mentors from government agencies to assist in unlocking the value of public data in new and innovative ways.